With so many jazz guitar songs out there, knowing which ones to learn first may seem somewhat daunting.

 Urged to record it by fellow pianist Bud Powell, Cootie Williams and his orchestra were the first to do so in 1944, with lyrics added in 1949 by Bernie Hanighen.

-First recorded by Bernstein, Larry Goldings (organ) and Bill Stewart (drums) in 1991, the piece starts with a deeply groovy four-bar vamp that modulates up a semitone for the start of the (a vamp that returns after the head, and between solos).
+First recorded by Bernstein, Larry Goldings (organ) and Bill Stewart (drums) in 1991, the piece starts with a deeply groovy four-bar vamp that modulates up a semitone for the start of the melody (a vamp that returns after the head, and between solos).

-Whilst 5/4 is not a particularly common time signature in (the bars are divided into three beats followed by two similar to Paul Desmond’s ‘Take Five’) Bernstein improvises with total freedom and typically strong melodic ideas.
+Whilst 5/4 is not a particularly common time signature in jazz music (the bars are divided into three beats followed by two similar to Paul Desmond’s ‘Take Five’) Bernstein improvises with total freedom and typically strong melodic ideas.

 Where to next?

 There are countless more standards out there that are perfect for honing your skills as a jazz guitarist.